Rent Home in Canada 2026: Complete Guide By City & Province

 - Newfoundland: Reasonable notice

-Frequently Asked Questions: Renting Homes Across Canada
+FAQ: Renting Homes Across Canada 2026

 What vacancy rates define Canada's rental crisis?

 CMHC considers vacancy below 3% as low supply conditions.
-National average reaches 2.3% in 2026 forecast.
-Toronto registers 1.8%, Vancouver 1.6%, while Calgary maintains healthier 3.5% availability levels.
+National average 2.3% in 2026.
+Toronto 1.8%, Vancouver 1.6%, Calgary 3.5%.

 Which province offers strongest tenant protections?